LSEG-API-Samples/Example.WebSocketAPI.CSharp.MRNWebSocketViewer/README.md

 * The application then passes input parameters to WebSocketConnectionClient when it creates a new object.
 This class will be used by MrnStoryManager to make a connection to a WebSocket server and to send and receive a message from the server.
 Note that it has to add subprotocol "**tr_JSON2**" to connection option otherwise, the server will not accept the connection.

-### How the application receive message from a WebSocket Connection
+### How the application receives a message from a WebSocket Connection

-* In order to receive the message, the MrnStoryManager will call method Run() to start a new long running task which implement a loop for receive a message from .NET ClientWebSocket.
-It has to run until the user stop the operation and exit the appliation.
-The implentation of this class is asynchronous opertation and below is snippet of codes for the implementation from the MRN Viewer app.
+* In order to receive the message, the MrnStoryManager will call method Run() to start a new long-running task which implements a loop for receiving a message from .NET ClientWebSocket.
+It has to run until the user stops the operation and exit the application.
+The implementation of this class is asynchronous operation and below is a snippet of codes for the implementation from the MRN Viewer app.

 ```C#
  await Task.Run(async () =>